liquidinstruments/moku-examples/README.md

 ### Building with Node.js >= 18

-If you are using a version of Node.js >= version 18 and are seeing errors when trying to build the static HTML build with `npm run docs:build:node>18`
+If you are using a version of Node.js >= version 18 and are seeing errors when trying to build the static HTML, install cross-env with `npm install --save-dev cross-env` and build with `npm run docs:build:node18`

 ### Testing the build output locally